 According to the executive regulations of the Security over Movables Law before the issuance of the Decree, the security could be granted to:

-• banks and financial institutions licensed to operate in Egypt;
+- Banks and financial institutions licensed to operate in Egypt.

-• companies and entities licensed to undertake financial leasing activities in Egypt;
+- Companies and entities licensed to undertake financial leasing activities in Egypt.

-• foundations, NGOs and companies licensed to provide financing to SMEs in Egypt;
+- Foundations, NGOs and companies licensed to provide financing to SMEs in Egypt.

-• companies and entities licensed to trade movables that can be secured according to the requirements of the Financial Regulatory Authority; and
+- Entities undertaking activities related to financing and granting credit facilities or the nature of their activities requires so companies and entities licensed to trade movables that can be secured according to the requirements of the Financial Regulatory Authority; and

-• legal entities and natural persons that grant IP rights licenses.
+- Legal entities and natural persons that grant IP rights licenses.

 The Decree added natural persons to the above list of beneficiaries, which means that natural persons granting financings can benefit from the Security over Movables Law, provided that they are registered with the ECR and comply with the registration requirements of the security under the Security over Movables Law.